scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 ======

 When running in Docker platform, please use CPU pinning and host networking for best performance.
-Read more about `The Cost of Containerization for Your Scylla <https://www.scylladb.com/2018/08/09/cost-containerization-scylla/>`_.
+Read more about `The Cost of Containerization for Your ScyllaDB <https://www.scylladb.com/2018/08/09/cost-containerization-scylla/>`_.

 Kubernetes
 ==========